Skip to main content

 • Control: You choose which model, which quantization, which context length.
 The model doesn't change under you.
 You're not subject to provider policy changes or rate limits.

 Ollama install: one command.
 Model pull: one command.
-Connecting to Bodega One: two minutes in settings.
+Connecting to Bodega One Code: two minutes in settings.
 The operational overhead that made local models unattractive in 2023 is largely gone.
+For the full tool-agnostic walkthrough, see how to run a local LLM for coding.

 If you have a machine with 12GB+ VRAM and you're currently paying for cloud AI coding subscriptions, actually test local inference.
 The gap may be smaller than you expect.